WILLIAM V. W. REILY, 2LT, USA

 Temporarily assigned to Company F, 7th Cavalry, Reily perished with Lt.Col.
 George A. Custer's battalion at the battle of Little Bighorn.
 His body was found on Last Stand Hill.
 Originally buried on the field, his remains were recovered the following year, and on August 3, 1877, interred in Mount Olivet Cemetery, Washington, DC.
 A signet ring that Reily wore at the time of his death was later recovered from an Indian who surrendered at Fort Robinson, NE in April, 1877.
 The ring is in the collections of the Smithsonian Institution, Washington, DC.

-His father never met William; his father had left on the expedition that resulted in his death in June 1853.
+William never met his father, who had left on the expedition that resulted in his death in June 1853.

 The museum has had a Custer Colt in our collection for years.
 While it was already a significant firearm, new information possibly makes it one of the most historically significant Colts in any collection anywhere.